 The strike ended, and Innis was assigned to the Phillies’ top affiliate, Scranton/Wilkes-Barre.
 He appeared in 15 games and posted six saves for the Barons, but was let go in May 1995.
 He thereupon retired for good.

+Jeff Innis died on January 30, 2022.
+He had been battling cancer since 2017.
 Looking back on his career in 2012, Innis underscored a main theme: the mental dimension of baseball.
 “The challenges, the perseverance, all that it took to get to the majors – and stay there – all that has given me a lot of confidence in how I handle my life and the challenges that come up.
 The competition is huge, especially when you throw only 83 miles per hour.
 Going up and down so many times, there was never a guarantee that I would be back.
 Lasting even for a few years, it was about the commitment – setting goals and accomplishing them – and the thought processes.”

 Grateful acknowledgment to Jeff Innis for his memories (telephone interview, May 18, 2012).

 1 Bob Klapisch and John Harper, The Worst Team Money Could Buy (New York, New York: Random House, 1993), xvi.
 Marty Noble, “Innis in the Morning,” Newsday (Long Island, New York), February 22, 1992.

 2 Klapisch and Harper, The Worst Team Money Could Buy, xvi.

 3 Mark Tupper, “Innis’ legacy goes beyond ugly incident,” Herald & Review (Decatur, Illinois), June 3, 2005, B1.

 4 Obituaries, Herald & Review, June 1, 2005, D3.